Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/radialslider.md

 ![Screenshot](../images/radialslider-semi-circle.png)

-*A RadialSlider that is constrained to a semi-circle.*
+*A RadialSlider that is constrained to a semi-circle*

 Other ranges can allow for creative input scenarios too.
 A `Minimum` of `-360` and a `Maximum` of `360` allow for a full circle rotation negative or positive.
 A `Minimum` of `0` and a `Maximum` of `1080` allow for three full circle rotations positive.